firoyj/firoyj.github.io/_posts/2023-11-12-perpetual-contracts.md

  I worked closely with the Infinix product manager and engineers on the following:

-- Planned the scope and structure of the documentation, including gaps analysis
+- Planning scope and structure of the documentation, including gaps analysis
-- Initiated Docs-as-code processes in GitHub
+- Initiating Docs-as-code processes in GitHub
-- Documentated processes and tutorials
+- Documentating processes and tutorials
-- Software Development Plan (SDP)
+- Collaborated with engineers on Software Development Plan (SDP)
-- Curated and edited internal knowledge base
+- Curating and editing internal knowledge base
-- Collaborated with key engineers to prepare documentation for an external audit
+- Collaborating with key engineers to prepare documentation for an external audit

 ## Impact

-Engineering team benefited from having clear and easily accessible documentation to
+- Clear documentation streamlined collaboration, improving efficiency and facilitating a more effective testing process.
+- Maintenance procedures were enhanced, enabling easier codebase updates and issue resolution.
+- The onboarding process for new team members became more efficient,
+- The adoption of Docs-as-code practices in GitHub revolutionized the documentation workflow, enhancing collaboration and transparency.
+- The SDP alignment ensured a cohesive team approach, and the knowledge base became easier to use and highly valued.

+In essence, the impacts of my work extended across collaboration, testing, maintenance, onboarding, and adherence to high standards, significantly optimizing the overall development process.

 # Understanding Perpetual Contracts: A Technical Overview